stanford-rc/slurm-spank-lua/README.md

 **The Lua SPANK plugin for Slurm has been originally developed by [Mark Grondo](https://github.com/grondo) at [Lawrence Livermore National Laboratory](https://www.llnl.gov/).
-This is extracted from the [LLNL Slurml SPANK plugins](https://github.com/grondo/slurm-spank-plugins) project and re-packaged to only provide the LUA SPANK plugin, for easier installation.**
+This is extracted from the [LLNL Slurm SPANK plugins](https://github.com/grondo/slurm-spank-plugins) project and re-packaged to only provide the LUA SPANK plugin, for easier installation.**